royrobotiks/Graffomat/README.md

 # Graffiti Plotter

 I made a large plotter for spray cans.
-It is powered by cordless drills and has an Arduino Nano as a brain.
-This README explains how the plotter works and here you can also find all the source codes for this plotter.
+It is powered by two old cordless drills and it has an Arduino Nano as a brain.
+This README explains how the plotter works.
+You can also find all the codes for the plotter here.

 <img alt="DIY spray can plotter" src="https://github.com/royrobotiks/SprayCanPlotter/blob/main/plotter.jpg">